This site contains affiliate links. Please see Policies for more information.

 • 1-2 scoops protein powder

-• 1/4 cup dried cranberries raisins, chocolate chips - anything yummy :)
+• ¼ cup craisins raisins, chocolate chips – anything yummy :)

 Instructions

-• Chop the nuts, if you're using them.
+• Chop the nuts and dried fruit, if you're using them.

-• Grab a 9×9 pan and line it with some parchment paper.
-If you don’t have a 9×9 pan, any pan will do–just keep an eye on how thick your bars are.
+• Grab a 9×9 baking sheet and line it with some parchment paper.
+If you don't have a 9×9 pan, any pan will do–just keep an eye on how thick your bars are.

-• Pour the mixture onto the parchment paper.
-This will help you get the granola bars out after you shape them.
+• Pour the peanut butter mixture onto the parchment paper.
+This will help you handle the granola bars to shape them.

-• After your granola mixture is nice and flat, throw the top piece of parchment away and use the bottom one to lift out your granola onto a cooling rack.
+• After your oat mixture is nice and flat, throw the top piece of parchment away and use the bottom one to lift out your granola bars onto a cooling rack.

-• Push the granola into a nice firm square on all sides, then let it sit and harden for at least an hour.
+• Push the granola into a nice firm square on all sides, then let it sit in the fridge and harden for an hour or so if you have the time.
+They'll be a little easier to cut, but the rest time is optional.

 • Cut your granola bars.
 I use a pizza cutter.